Bootz999/need-help-del-old-user-on-phone-/README+HELPME.md

 Which you have to do to flash the phone so
 I'm kinda in a pickle 🥒 and have wasted
-Countless hrs and days trying to figure out how
+Countless hrs and days trying to figure out how Downloading and undownloading pkgs
+On terminal (like yep this one sounds good)
+But that's only made me the best pkgs downloader
+In NYC, but little to help me
 To wipe the old user off the phone 🤬🤬🤬💯
 Please help!!!!!!
 Thanks